 2. Was it packed in New Zealand?

-One way of making sure your Manuka Honey hasn’t been tampered with before it gets to the shelf in the UK is to only buy honey marked “packed in New Zealand”.
+One way of making sure your Manuka Honey hasn’t been tampered with before it gets to the shelf is to only buy honey marked “packed in New Zealand”.
 This means it has been sealed into a jar before leaving New Zealand, keeping it safe from adulteration.

 Manuka Honey is most at risk of being diluted with cheaper honeys, sugar syrup or even added chemicals, when drums of genuine, certified New Zealand Manuka Honey get processed by third parties overseas.
 You can avoid this by looking for the “packed in New Zealand” promise.